Scottish Football Museum

-The Museum
+The museum was established in 1994 being first located in a small section of Glasgow’s Museum of Transport.
+It was relocated to Hampden Park in 2001.

+Overview

-The museum houses over 2000 objects of football memorabilia, including the world's oldest cap and match ticket from the first official international match of 1872, and the world's oldest national trophy, the Scottish Cup, which was made in 1873.
+The museum houses over 2,000 objects of football memorabilia, including the world's oldest cap and match ticket from the first official international match of 1872, and the world's oldest national trophy, the Scottish Cup, which was made in 1873.
 Although the FA Cup competition is older (established during the 1871–72 season), its original trophy has been lost.

 Visitors can also see The Championship of the World Trophy: in 1888 Renton of Dunbartonshire, the Scottish Cup holders, beat West Bromwich Albion, the FA Cup winners, in a match dubbed as the 'Championship of the United Kingdom and the World'.
 In appalling weather Renton won 4–1.

-Hampden Park stadium tour
+Stadium tour

 The Scottish Football Museum offers an expansive and informative tour of Hampden Park where visitors get an experience similar to players on match day.
 Visitors are able to visit the underground roadway, team changing rooms and managers dugouts.
 Visitors are able to walk down the tunnel to the unveiling of the Hampden crowd.

 Visitors get access to 2,500 exhibits in all of the 14 display galleries along with the chance to score a goal from the Hampden penalty spot.
 Visitors also get the chance to see the Scottish Hall of Fame and are able to climb the stairs to the cup presentation area in Hampden's stands.